vdukhovni/danecheck/README.md

       -l,--linelimit LENGTH    Maximum server SMTP response LENGTH (default: 4096) -R,--reserved            connect to reserved IP addresses
-      -D,--down HOSTNAME       Specify one or more HOSTNAMEs that are down -4,--noipv4              disable SMTP via IPv4
+      -D,--down HOSTNAME       Specify one or more HOSTNAMEs that are down -U,--down-only           Limit connections to just the '-D' option hosts -4,--noipv4              disable SMTP via IPv4
       -6,--ipv6                enable SMTP via IPv6
       -A,--all                 scan all MX hosts, not just those with TLSA RRs